F1NH4WK/Calculator/README.md

 ## What's the prupose of this project?
-I developed this simple app aiming to improve my mobile skils with React Native.
+I made this simple app by aiming to improve my mobile app development skils with React Native.

 ## Screenshots
 WIP